 Certified sails shall have an official International Cadet Class button or label (for example the well-known green button, left) fixed to the mainsail and headsail near the tack, and the spinnaker near the head, before the sail is certified.

-Currently, started at the Cadet World Championship 2022 in Australia, the Class issues numbered, blue sail labels for new sails (a...Read More
+Currently, started at the Cadet World Championship 2022 in Australia, the Class issues numbered, blue sail labels for new sails (a specimen is shown...Read More

 Current Measurement FormsSince World Sailing is our official class rules authority the current measurement form can be viewed only through World Sailing’s website.
 Please note that your Cadet must at all times comply to the current class rules and measurement requirements.